ulfschneider/ulf.website/content/posts/2023-01-24-my-first-attempt-with-tailwind-css.md

 </p>
 ```

-Read the two CSS class names of the example as:
+The two CSS class names of the example have the meaning:

 `px-ryt-lg`
 : Padding for the x-axis (left padding and right padding) with a large horizontal rhythm.